TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 .. method:: socket.recv(bufsize[, flags])

-   Receive data from the socket.
+   Receive data kutoka the socket.
 The return value is a bytes object representing the data received.
 The maximum amount of data to be received at once is specified by *bufsize*.
 See the Unix manual page :manpage:`recv(2)` for the meaning of the optional argument *flags*; it defaults to zero.